balashev/spectro/docs/gui.rst

 Main window
 -----------
-The main window of **sviewer** are typically looks like
+The main window of **sviewer** is typically looks like

 .. image:: ./images/main.png

-where the numbers highlights the following parts of the GUI:
+where numbers highlight the following parts of GUI:

-1. Main menu
+1. :ref:`main-menu`
+#. :ref:`residuals-panel`
 #.
-Residuals panel
-#.
 Spectrum panel
 #.
 Control panel
 #.
 Console
 #.
 Status bar

+.. _main-menu:

 Main menu
 ---------
 For the detailed descriptions see see :ref:`Main menu`

+.. _residuals-panel:

 Residuals panel
 --------------